tinne26/ggfnt/specification.md

 ```

 Everything should be fairly self-explanatory.
 Family is for related groups of fonts or font faces, like bold and italic versions, sans/serif variants and so on.

+For major and minor versions, any incompatible change (removing glyphs or tags, changing their meaning, etc) should happen on major versions only, with the only exception of version 0, which is considered alpha/unstable.

 ### Metrics